-The Adnabu app is where it’s at when it comes to providing everything that you want without sacrificing your store’s performance or safety!
+The Goshu app is where it’s at when it comes to providing everything that you want without sacrificing your store’s performance or safety!
 If something

 We’re the only Shopify app that provides an Undo button!
 If it’s causing issues in your store, we can even return items to different categories or just delete them completely.

-The Adnabu backup software also backs up a variety of other data, including product pictures, price changes, discounts, and more!
+The Goshu backup software also backs up a variety of other data, including product pictures, price changes, discounts, and more!

 We understand that an owner of a store needs to correct their mistakes fast.
 As a result, we give this feature in our app so you don’t have to stress about your business’s performance or security!

-How to download and install the AdNabu shopify backup app from Shopify App Store?
+How to download and install the Goshu shopify backup app from Shopify App Store?

 The Shopify App Store has a diverse collection of apps to assist you to develop and flourish your business!